HackYourFuture/JavaScript3/Week1/MAKEME.md

 _**Do not modify any other files at this time!**_

-> Although you should only modify files in the `homework` folder, we recommend that you always open the `JavaScript3` folder rather tham the `homework` folder in VSCode.
-The `JavaScript3` folder contains the actual git repository.
+Although you should only modify files in the `homework` folder, we recommend that you always open the `JavaScript3` folder rather than directly opening the `homework` folder in VSCode.
+The `JavaScript3` folder contains the actual git repository and the configuration files required by the installed tools.

+_**Do not change or delete any files outside of the `homework` folder!**_

 #### 1.5.1 A first examination